Nikon D5600 vs Olympus E-M10 II

 It is notable that the D5600 has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the E-M10 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.
+Further information on the features and operation of the D5600 and E-M10 II can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So how do things add up?
 Is the Nikon D5600 better than the Olympus E-M10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.